greensh16/rudu/README.md

 **`rudu`** is a high-performance, Rust-powered replacement for the traditional Unix `du` (disk usage) command.
 It was built to provide a safer, faster, and more extensible alternative for scanning and analyzing directory sizes — especially for large-scale or deep filesystem structures.

-While `du` has been a reliable tool for decades, it's single-threaded, limited in extensibility, and not always ideal for custom workflows or integration with modern systems. `rudu` takes advantage of Rust’s memory safety and concurrency to provide a tool that is:
+While `du` has been a reliable tool for decades, it's single-threaded, limited in extensibility, and not always ideal for custom workflows or integration with modern systems. `rudu` takes advantage of Rust's memory safety and concurrency to provide a tool that is:

 - **Fast** — uses multithreading (`rayon`) to speed up directory traversal and size aggregation.
 - **Safe** — memory-safe by design, no segfaults or undefined behavior.
 - **Extensible** — easy to add new flags, filters, and output formats as the tool grows.
 - **Accurate** — by default, `rudu` reports true disk usage (allocated blocks), not just file sizes.
+- **Memory-aware** — configurable memory limits for resource-constrained environments.

 ---